 The Committee may issue Performance Units under the 2011 Plan to certain officers and employees.
 "Performance Units" represent the participant's right to receive an amount, based on the value of a specified number of shares of common stock, if the terms and conditions prescribed by the Committee are satisfied.
 The Committee will determine the requirements that must be satisfied before Performance Units are earned, including but not limited to any applicable performance period and performance goals.
 Performance goals may relate to the Company's financial performance or the participant's performance or such other criteria determined by the Committee, including goals stated with reference to the performance measures discussed below.
 If Performance Units are earned, they will be settled in cash, shares of common stock or a combination thereof.

-The following table presents information related to Performance Units outstanding at December 31, 2015 and December 31, 2014:
+The following table presents the activity related to Performance Units during the years ended December 31, 2016 and December 31, 2015: